Acedog3/Anonymous-Message-Board-in-PHP/README.md

 # PHP-Message-Board
-Message Board created purely in PHP
+Message Board created purely in PHP.
+No Database required.

+### index.php
+main page

+### commentdata.csv
+where messages are stored

+### messages.php
+page with only the messages displayed